-If you’re a nonprofit, you know how critical direct mail is to your fundraising.
+If you’re running a nonprofit, you know direct mail is a critical tool for fundraising.

 Here are three tips from the experts on how to maximize your efforts.